 On a personal level, I'm a bit of a neuroscience geek and love learning about the latest research regarding how our brains function and how that applies to the healing process.
 I'm also passionate about knitting and other fiber arts and take almost any opportunity to get my creative juices flowing.

-Intensive Short Term Dynamic Psychotherapy, Core Skills, Modules I, II, and III, Jon Frederickson, MSW, 2018 2019, (year one of a three-year training program)
+Intensive Short Term Dynamic Psychotherapy, Core Skills, Modules I, II, III, & IV Jon Frederickson, MSW, 2018 2019, (I'm in year two of a three-year training program)

 Somatic Experiencing Master Class, Through the Eye of the Needle, Part I, Peter Levine, PhD, 2018

 Bodywork and Somatic Education (BASE), Dave Berger, MFT, PT, LCMHC, MA, SEP, 2017

 Looking Through the Eyes of Trauma, Sandra Paulsen, PhD, 2017